itspriddle/josh.fail/about/index.md

 I'm Josh.
 I make web hosting and web hosting accessories.

 I've been working on SaaS apps since 2006 (before we called 'em "SaaS apps").
-I mainly program in Ruby and PHP.
+I mainly program in Ruby, PHP, and Bash.

 I've written a bit about some of the [professional][] and [open source][] work I've done.